ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

 > ## Challenge: meet ESMValGroup
 >
 > Browse to [github.com/ESMValGroup](https://github.com/ESMValGroup).
 This is our 'organization' GitHub page.
 Have a look around.
 How many collaborators are there?
 Do you know any of them?
 You should see 2 main repositories: ESMValTool and ESMValCore.
-Visit each of the repositofires.
+Visit each of the repositories.
 How many people have contributed to each of them?
 Can you also find out how many people have contributed to this tutorial?
 >
 > > ## Solution
 > >